slipperyseal/jetpack/README.md

 For example, saving the status register and testing bits within it.
 While Jetpack can `push` and `pop` the status register to the stack, it is the AVR status register, whose flags are in different locations.
 6502 code which self-modifies jump or branch addresses would also be a problem.

+Jetpack also assumes all code paths are statically determinable.
+The Jump Indirect instruction is not implemented.
+Worst case, it would require a lookup table to map every 6502 RAM location to the AVR assembly location.